infinitaslearning/notion-github-catalog/readme.md

 By default integrations cant access any content so you you *must* share your database (or the parent page / tree it is contained within) with the integration you created earlier to be able to access it.

-## Notion Database
+## Notion Databases

-This action expects a Notion database with the following properties:
+This action expects a Notion database with the following properties, this will become the

   - Name: text
   - Description: text